 The term “dart frog” refers to hundreds of different species of tropical frogs from Central and South America.
 This care sheet covers the essential basics of care that can apply to most species.
 Individual species should be researched independently for any nuances in their care.
 Please check the links at the bottom of the page for more resources for dart frog care and vivarium set up and maintenance.

-First and foremost, a note on mixing species: Don’t.
-Each species of dart frog should be housed independently.
-Interbreeding will occur between different species and hybrids are seriously frowned upon in the dart frog community due to the threatened nature of wild frogs.
+Each species and individual morphs of dart frog should be housed independently.
+Interbreeding will occur between different species/ morphs and hybrids are seriously frowned upon in the dart frog community due to the threatened nature of wild frogs.

 For small to medium species, a 10-20 gallon tank can house 1-2 adults, with 5-10 gallons for each additional frog.
 Larger species should be provided with at least 20 gallons.
 When it comes to frog enclosures, bigger is always better, so provide the largest enclosure you can.
 Some species will climb and enjoy a taller enclosure, but most species require an enclosure with a sufficiently large footprint.

 The easiest, and most visually appealing way to keep dart frogs is in bioactive vivariums.
-A bioactive vivarium is an enclosure containing a miniature ecosystem, comprised of live plants for decoration, hiding places and humidity control, detritovores in the soil layer to manage frog waste and fungal growth, and your main inhabitant- the frogs.
+A bioactive vivarium is an enclosure containing a miniature ecosystem, comprised of live plants for decoration, hiding places and humidity control, detritovores and beneficial bacteria/fungi in the soil layer to manage frog waste, and your main inhabitant- the frogs.
 Leaf litter is an important part of this set up- it provides the frogs hiding places and protection from the soil layer and provides the detritovores refuse to consume and break down in to the soil.
 Either leaf litter and/or live moss should be used to cover the substrate, frogs should not be exposed to bare substrate.